nicholaschenai/agi-potential-notes/papers/soar.md

 Possible to use RL to tune the selection of operators if the agent receives feedback (reward) from its actions

-- create operator evaluation rules that create numeric preferences, aptly called RL rules (Nason & Laird, 2005).
+- create operator evaluation rules that create numeric preferences (RL rules) (Nason & Laird, 2005).
 - The conditions of an RL rule determine which states and proposed operators the rule applies to, and the numeric value of the preference encodes the expected reward (Q value) for those states and operators.
 - After an operator applies, all RL rules that created numeric preferences for it are updated based on the reward associated with the state and the expected future reward.
 - The expected future reward is the sum of the numeric preferences for the next selected operator.